Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Numerical Experiments

 It is one of the severe test case used to test the robustness and accuracy of the numerical scheme.
 The domain is [$0,\,\,1$].

 Initial conditions are given as $\rho = 1$ and $u =0$ everywhere in the domain.
 Pressure is given as

 The final time is 0.038.
-The solution consist of interaction of strong expansion with strong shock and contact waves.
-MRSU (star) resolves all the flow features with just 1000 nodes as shown in figure ~\ref{fig:BWmrsu}.
-The reference solution (shown in solid line) is generated with 10000 nodes Random choice method.
+The solution consists of interaction of strong expansion with strong shock and contact waves.
+MRSU scheme (represented by *) resolves all the flow features with just 1000 nodes as shown in figure ~\ref{fig:BWmrsu}.
+The reference solution is shown in solid line.